mohejicoin/token-list/README.md

 This repository is used to propose the addition of the moheji (MOJ) token to the Solana Token List.

-- Token Name: Moheji
+- Token Name: moheji
-- Symbol: moj
+- Symbol: MOJ
-- Mint Address: DnbwSGgtnC1YdruuATd56A9tig4RWxCVkDqhMMN3bonk
+- Mint Address: HJwToCxFFmtnYGZMQa7rZwHAMG2evdbdXAbbQr1Jpump
 - Website: https://1link.jp/moheji
 - Decimals: 6